realtechsupport/c-plus-r/README.md

 <br>
 Exit environment at the terminal: ctrl-d

-<b>Check the README.pdf file in the repository for information on how to use C+R.</b>
+<i>Check the README.pdf file in the repository for information on how to use C+R.</i>